Class-Continuous Conditional Generative Neural Radiance Field: Related Work

 \section{Related Work}

-\textbf{Implicit neural representation and rendering:} The use of deep learning techniques \cite{lecun2015deep} to represent three-dimensional space has received considerable attention in recent years.
+\textbf{Implicit Neural Representation and Rendering:} The use of deep learning techniques \cite{lecun2015deep} to represent three-dimensional space has received considerable attention in recent years.
 Among the various approaches that have been proposed, implicit neural representations \cite{sitzmann2019scene, tulsiani2020implicit, rajeswar2020pix2shape} have shown particular promise.
 NeRFs have been proposed by combining an implicit neural representation with volume rendering \cite{drebin1988volume} to enable the synthesis of novel views that are not explicitly represented in the training data.
 As a result, NeRF is capable of synthesizing 3D-consistent images with fine details.
-This is accomplished by mapping a 3D point and direction onto an RGB color and corresponding volume density using Multi-Layer Perceptrons (MLPs) \cite{pinkus1999approximation} which learn an implicit representation function \cite{mescheder2019occupancy, chabra2020deep, yariv2020multiview}.
 However, one downside to using NeRFs is that they require highly constrained images for supervision during training.
 Another concern is that each instance of a NeRF can only represent a single object rather than multiple objects simultaneously.
 It has been proposed that generative NeRFs may be able to alleviate these problems.